 Our Vision

-Despite the fact that the Americans with Disabilities Act was passed more than 25 years ago, people with disabilities still struggle to access employment.
-More than 70% of people with disabilities are un/under employed, and many live in poverty because of over-reliance on governmental support.
+Despite the fact that the Americans with Disabilities Act was passed 1990, people with disabilities still struggle to access employment.
+More than 75% of people with disabilities are un/under employed, and many live in poverty because of over-reliance on governmental support.

 Working Together Chicago is convinced that the way to bridge the current employment gap is by working together across sectors with the common goal of generating new approaches that re-imagine what is possible!